microsoft/azure-pipelines-yaml/.github/ISSUE_TEMPLATE/yaml-issues.md

 ---
-name: YAML issues
+name: Talk about YAML
-about: Help route things to places
+about: ''
 title: ''
 labels: ''
 assignees: ''